JimGray9999/Word-Guess-Game/pseudocode.md

         - change display of letter(s) from _ to the letter
         - mark as a selected letter
     - if it is not:
-        - show next part of the Hangman
+        - decrease the guesses lefr by one
         - mark as a selected letter

-- while the full Hangman is not displayed, allow the player to select again
+- while there are guesses left, allow the player to select again
     - continue until either:
         - word is solved (player wins)
-        - Hangman is fully shown (player loses)
+        - player runs out of guesses (player loses)

 ## Display

 - Show all 26 letters, change to a strikethrough for any letter selected
+- A counter to keep track of number of guesses left